OfficeDev/office-js-docs-reference/docs/requirement-sets/common/open-browser-window-api-requirement-sets.md

 ---
 title: Open Browser Window requirement sets
-description: Specifies which Office platforms and builds support the openBrowserWindow API. ms.date: 09/08/2022 ms.prod: non-product-specific ms.localizationpriority: medium
+description: Specifies which Office platforms and builds support the openBrowserWindow API. ms.date: 09/09/2022 ms.prod: non-product-specific ms.localizationpriority: medium
 ---

 # Open Browser Window API requirement sets

 Requirement sets are named groups of API members.
-Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office host supports APIs that an add-in needs.
+Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office application supports APIs that an add-in needs.
 For more information, see [Office versions and requirement sets](/office/dev/add-ins/develop/office-versions-and-requirement-sets).

 The OpenBrowserWindow API set enables add-ins to open a browser to accomplish tasks that cannot always be done in the sandboxed webview control within the add-in itself; for example, downloading a PDF file when the webview control is provided by Microsoft Edge.